Cody Glenn

-Cody Glenn (born October 6, 1986) is a former American football linebacker in the National Football League (NFL).
-He was drafted by the Washington Redskins in the fifth round of the 2009 NFL Draft.
+Cody Glenn (born October 6, 1986) is an American former professional football linebacker in the National Football League (NFL).
+He was selected by the Washington Redskins in the fifth round of the 2009 NFL draft.
 He played college football at the University of Nebraska–Lincoln.

 Glenn was also a member of the Indianapolis Colts and Baltimore Ravens.

-Early years
+Early life

 Glenn played high school football at Rusk High School.
 He was originally a running back who only switched to linebacker in his 4th year at Nebraska.
 In his four years in high school, he rushed for 6,353 yards and 87 touchdowns.
 His total rushing yards rank eighth in Texas Class 3A history and 27th overall in the entire state of Texas.

 College career

 In 2008 Glenn moved from running back to linebacker and in nine games, he racked up 51 tackles, including six tackles for loss and four pass breakups.
 In 2007, he played in five games and finished with 27 carries for 78 yards and also finished the year with six catches for 52 yards.
 In 2006, he gained 370 yards and scored a team-high eight touchdowns.
 In 2005, he was as a short-yardage back and finished with 131 yards and four touchdowns on 45 carries.